 The predominant research team size across all study areas typically consists of 2 to 5 members, with the highest proportion, accounting for 84.5%, observed in the field of 'Economics'.
-However, our data diverge from the global research output pattern outlined by Adams et al. (2020).
-Their study found that across the Web of Science, the most common number of authors per article is three, and a significant 95% of global research output involves 10 or fewer authors."
+However, our data diverge from the global research output pattern as outlined by Adams et al. (2020).
+In their study, it was found that across the Web of Science, the most common number of authors per article is three, and a significant 95% of global research output involves 10 or fewer authors."